ntclark/PostScript/EnVisioNateSW_FontManager/fontManagerDemo/Readme.md

 # Understanding the EnVisioNateSW FontManager system with additional help with the EnVisioNateSW Renderer

+>All of my repositories need the [Common](https://github.com/ntclark/Common) repository and there you will find clear build instructions for all of them.

 This project will help you see how the FontManager works and how you might utilize it in your own software projects.